-All preserved yolk-sac larvae in good condition were assigned a developmental stage based on Dettlaff et al. (1993) to calculate an estimated date of fertilization.
-Based on 45 developmentally staged larvae (Table 7), eight spawning days was estimated to have occurred between June 3 and June 24 at Waneta.
-Spawning was estimated to have occurred on six days between July 3 and July 30 downstream of Kinnaird based on 6 developmentally staged larvae (Table 7).
-For 2016 estimated spawning days via developmental staging of egg samples see BC Hydro (2017).
-Spawning dates were not estimated for ALH due to no samples being collected.
+All preserved larvae in good condition were assigned a developmental stage based on Dettlaff et al. (1993) to calculate an estimated date of fertilization.
+Based on 45 developmentally staged larvae (Table 8), twelve spawning days was estimated to have occurred between June 11 and July 5 at Waneta.
+Spawning was estimated to have occurred on July 19 at ALH (Table 8).
+No larvae were able to be developmentally staged at Kinnaird.
+For 2017 estimated spawning days via developmental staging of embryo samples see BC Hydro (2018).